‘Dancing With The Stars’ Cheryl Burke & AJ McLean Stun Fans With Major IG Announcement

-Dancing with the Stars Cheryl Burke and AJ McLean stunned fans with a major Instagram announcement just moments after taking the floor together for their first dance as a couple on the Season 29 debut of the competition series.
+Dancing with the Stars Cheryl Burke and AJ McLean stunned fans with a major Instagram announcement just moments after taking the floor together for their first dance on the Season 29 debut of the competition series.

-AJ revealed in a post on the social media site that he and Cheryl will be working outside the ballroom together on a podcast titled Pretty Messed Up.
+AJ revealed on the social media site that he and Cheryl will be working outside the ballroom together on a podcast titled Pretty Messed Up.

 The informative program will focus on their lives on and off the set of the competition series and will also touch other personal issues as well as the struggle of addiction and recovery.
+AJ shared the information alongside a photo of himself and Cheryl.

 In a slide that immediately followed the first photograph, the dancing duo shared the logo for their radio show, which was made available to listeners on September 15.